aiwingg/agents_simulations/llm-simulation-service/README.md

 ### Overview

-The service supports complex multi-agent conversations where different specialized agents can handle specific parts of a conversation.
+The service supports complex multi-agent conversations using **Microsoft Autogen's Swarm pattern** where different specialized agents can handle specific parts of a conversation.
 For example, a sales agent can handle initial order processing, then hand off to a support specialist for technical issues, and back to the sales agent to complete the order.

 ### Agent Handoffs

-Agent handoffs are implemented through dynamically generated tools:
+Agent handoffs are implemented through Autogen's native handoff mechanism:

 1. **Handoff Definition**: Each agent can define which other agents it can hand off to in the prompt specification file
-2. **Dynamic Tool Generation**: The system automatically creates `handoff_{target_agent}` tools based on the handoffs configuration
+2. **Autogen Integration**: The system uses Autogen's built-in `HandoffMessage` and agent handoff capabilities
-3. **Context Management**: When a handoff occurs, the system maintains conversation context and transfers it to the new agent
+3. **Context Management**: Autogen automatically maintains conversation context and transfers it between agents
-4. **Seamless Transitions**: The conversation continues naturally with the new agent taking over
+4. **Seamless Transitions**: The conversation continues naturally with the new agent taking over using Autogen's Swarm orchestration

 ### Configuration